pmcollins/gumdrop/gumdrop.web/README.md

 ```

 The `#` is a numeric wildcard.
 Using a numeric wildcard in `/messages/#` means that GET requests to, for example
-`/submissions/42`, will match, with the matching number passed to the Controller instance.
+`/messages/42`, will match, with the matching number passed to the Controller instance.

-Conveniently, a Controller instance only lives for one request, is handled by one thread, and doesn't have to be thread safe.

 ### General Control Flow

-After the Dispatcher is set up, when an HTTP Request is received:
+After our Dispatcher is set up, when an HTTP Request is received:

 1. The [Dispatcher](gumdrop/web/control/Dispatcher.java) finds a matching
 [Controller](gumdrop/web/control/Controller.java) lambda for the given request